Wassim-dxdydz/inventree-nfc-plugin/docs/usage.md

 ### Reader disconnected

-If the reader is unplugged during use, the status changes to red and scnas will fail until the reader is restored.
+If the reader is unplugged during use, the status changes to red and scans will fail until the reader is restored.

 ## Tips

-- Keep the NFC reader connected before openning InvenTree.
+- Keep the NFC reader connected before opening InvenTree.
 - Refresh the page if the agent was started after the UI loaded.
 - Recheck the plugin settings if the status never turns green.
 - Use the browser console and agent logs if you need to debug a connection problem.